sparkerrecipes/sparkerrecipes.github.io/_recipes/hotel-keflavik-burger.md

 * Arugulua
 * Tomato
 * Thinly-sliced cucumber
-* Fresh red onion
+* Thinly-sliced fresh red onion
 * Dijon mustard
-* Havarti cheese (a poor substitute for Maribo, the bold can [see this recipe](/recipes/maribo-cheese)
+* Havarti cheese (a substitute for Maribo, the bold can [see this recipe](/recipes/maribo-cheese))
 * bacon
 * black garlic /  mayo mixture

 ### Directions
 1. Put all that stuff on a burger.
-Cucumber, mayo, mustard, and bacon goes on the bottom.
+Tomato, cucumber, mayo, and mustard goes on the bottom.
 Everything else on top.